 When the auxiliary timers T2 and T4 are programmed to timer mode or gated timer mode, their operation is the same as described for the core timer T3.
 The descriptions, figures and tables apply accordingly with two exceptions:

-There is no TxOUT output line for T2 and T4.

-There is no T4EUD input, and no T2IN input.
-Therefore Software must be programmed accordingly.

-Overflow/Underflow Monitoring is not supported (no output toggle latch).
+- There is no TxOUT output line for T2 and T4. - There is no T4EUD input.
+Therefore Software must be programmed accordingly. - Overflow/Underflow Monitoring is not supported (no output toggle latch).